 Thatch is that layer of dead plant material in between the soil and the leaves of grass.
-A healthy lawn should have a thatch layer up to about a half-inch thick.
-This benefits grass much as mulch benefits a garden, holding in moisture, providing nutrients, and yet allowing water and fertilizer to penetrate to the roots.
-On the other hand, a thatch layer over a half-inch is just as detrimental as soil compaction.
+A healthy lawn should have a thatch layer up to about ½" thick.
+This benefits grass in much the same way as mulch benefits a garden: holding in moisture, providing nutrients, and yet allowing water and fertilizer to penetrate to the roots.
+On the other hand, a thatch layer over a ½" is just as detrimental as soil compaction.
 This will block water, air, and fertilizer from reaching grass roots.
-It is also unattractive and may encourage fungal disease and pests.
+It's also unattractive and may encourage fungal disease and pests.

 Thatch is a natural part of a lawn's life cycle and, contrary to popular belief, is unrelated to how you deal with your grass clippings.
 According to Trey Rogers, author of Lawn Geek, “One of the biggest misconceptions I've run across in lawn care is that leaving grass clippings behind after mowing results in excessive thatch buildup.
 Clippings are 85-90 percent water, and they break down very quickly.
 Thatch is dead plant stems and roots.
 Too much thatch indicates that they're not breaking down as quickly as they should, but grass clippings have nothing to do with this process.”

 If you water your lawn properly and regularly but it seems to remain dry, that's a sign that either the thatch layer is too thick or the soil is too compact.
 In either case, the water may not be able to reach the roots.
 Another sign is a lawn that feels overly fluffy to walk on.
 A lawn should have a certain bounce to it, but too much bounce may be a sign of too much thatch.

 The easiest way to tell is to grab a spade and dig up a chunk of grass a few inches deep and take a look at it.
 If the thatch layer on that sample is more than a half inch thick, then you need to take action.
 It's time for dethatching your lawn.